MuhweziDeo/Andela-Weekone-Fast-Food-Fast/readme.md

 ## Installation
 - cd in directory with cloned respository
+- install a virtualenv
+- Activate the virtualenv
 - Run `pip3 install -r requirements.txt` to install recommended packages for python3 in terminal
 - If you are using python 2 `run pip install -r requirements.txt` in terminal
 - open terminal